CanDIG/Vault-Helper-Tool/docs/Plugin.md

 ```

-For futher information on how to implement this, see the following [document](https://github.com/hashicorp/vault-auth-plugin-example).
+For futher information on how to implement this, see the following [document for an example](https://github.com/hashicorp/vault-auth-plugin-example).
 Another example of how this is used is [Vault Auth Slack](https://github.com/sethvargo/vault-auth-slack).